yeshua453/website/docs/getting-started/custom-controls.md

 ```
 <img src="/img/docs/custom-controls/styled-controls.png" className="screenshot-20" />

+See example of using styled controls in [Calculator App tutotial](/docs/tutorials/python-calculator#styled-controls).

 ### Handling events

 Similar to properties, you can pass event handlers as parameters into your custom control class constructor: